jjmchew/jjmchew.github.io/RB129/RB129PracticeProblems.md

 ##### 30
 How is Method Access Control implemented in Ruby?
 Provide examples of when we would use public, protected, and private access modifiers.
 - Method Access Control is implemented in Ruby using the access modifiers "public", "private" or "protected".
-- Public methods are methods that can be accessed by any object or code invoked within the program outside of the current object and class.
+- Public methods are methods that can be accessed by any object or code invoked within the program outside of the current object and class.  **addition** Public methods are inherited.
-- Private methods can only be invoked by other methods within the same object.
+- Private methods can only be invoked by other methods within the same object. **addition** Private methods are inherited by subclasses.
 - Protected methods can be invoked by other methods within the same object, or other objects of the same class (and sub-class).

 ```ruby